KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ### Constructors and casts

-As we have seen in the previous chapter, it is often not necessary to construct `K` objects explicitly because they are created automatically whenever a Python object is passed to a q function.
+As we have seen in the previous chapter, it is seldom necessary to construct `K` objects explicitly, because they are created automatically whenever a Python object is passed to a q function.
 This is done by passing the Python object to the default `K` constructor.

-For example, if you need to pass a type long atom to a q function, you can use a Python int instead, but if a different integer type is required, you will need to create it explicitly:
+For example, if you need to pass a long atom to a q function, you can use a Python int instead, but if a different integer type is required, you will need to create it explicitly.
 ```python
 >>> K.short(1)
 k('1h')
 ```
-Since an empty list does not know its type, passing `[]` to the default `K` constructor produces a generic (type `0h`) list:
+Since an empty list does not know its type, passing `[]` to the default `K` constructor produces a generic (type `0h`) list.
 ```python
 >>> K([])
 k('()')
 >>> q.type(_)
 k('0h')
 ```
-To create an empty list of a specific type, pass `[]` to one of the named constructors:
+To create an empty list of a specific type, pass `[]` to one of the named constructors.
 ```python
 >>> K.time([])
 k('`time$()')